olmadsen/beta-system/README.md

-This repository contains **The Mjølner Beta System** (MBS), which consists of a compiler for Beta, a library of Beta patterns, and an SDE.
+This repository contains **The Mjølner Beta System** (MBS), which consists of a compiler for Beta, a library of Beta patterns, and an SDE for Beta.

 In addition, it contains **The qBeta System,** which consists of a compiler for qBeta, a library of qBeta objects and an SDE for qBeta.